Schrixx/Weather-Website/README.md

 ![Schrixx Logo](src/assets/readme/schrixxLogoSmall.png)
-# Welcome To My Portfolio Website
+# Welcome To My Weather Web App

 This is my Weather Web App made on my own.
 It's capable of displaying weather data on a given city; displaying the current high and low, humidity, sunrise and sunset, and finally wind speed.
 For the UI and visuals I took from other weather website designs.